 Whatevers.

-Anyway, these tasted pretty good.
-Like little marzipan cookie bombs.
+These taste like little marzipan cookie bombs.
 Here is the recipe if you want to do some April Foolin’.
+Serve ’em up and see if anyone notices before they take a bite.

 Cocktail Weenie Cookies